Fixing iCloud “Unknown error occurred” & “Mac can’t connect to iCloud because of a problem” Errors

 The iCloud errors should now be gone, and the Keychains data should recover itself from iCloud Keychain.

 Note if you simply trash these files without having a backup of them, and without using iCloud Keychain, you will lose your keychains data, which is not a desirable outcome.
 Thus it’s important to backup the keychain files before trying this trick out.

 This particular trick was left in our comments by Gunnar and confirmed by several others to have resolved the problem for them.

 That should be enough to fix the iCloud “Unknown error occurred” problem and the pop-up message stating the Mac can’t connect to iCloud because of a problem with the Apple ID.

-Did this work for you?
+Did a particular method work to resolve the unknown iCloud error for you?
 Do you have another solution?
 Let us know in the comments.